thetribeio/generator-project/generators/root/templates/base/ansible/README.md

 ## Roles

 theTribe uses a roles library.
-An ansible role is like a library that contains predefined actions, so you don't have to rewrite everything everytime.
+An ansible role is like a function that contains predefined actions, so you don't have to rewrite everything everytime.

-Ansible only looks for roles in the `roles` folder.
-If you look into `ansible/roles/`, you will see that there are symbolic links to the `roles-lib/` folder.
+This library is loaded into the project using the `role-lib` submodule.

-This way, ansible can find the roles from the roles library.
+Ansible will looks for roles in both the `roles`, and `roles-lib` folders.

 If you want to create custom roles for your project, just create a new folder in `roles/` and take notes from the already existing roles in the `roles-lib` folder.